6 Innovation & Idea Management Software (2025 Comparison)

 As we noted, the core feature of collecting ideas on different topics from employees should be something any leading innovation and idea management software gives you.
 But in our experience, the details (including many UX design subtleties) around fostering collaboration and engaging a wider employee base in your innovation efforts matter.

-What you want to avoid here are tools that push idea collection to work as a “digital suggestion box,” where employees' participation is limited to idea submission; no one else can see those submissions, and the employee gets little to no feedback on the idea or updates on what happened to it.
+You want to avoid tools that turn idea collection into a “digital suggestion box,” where employees can only submit ideas, no one else can see them, and the submitter receives little to no feedback or updates on what happens next.

 Here’s how we designed idea collection in InnovationCast to combat this.